Basic Guide To Building/Hosting A Personal Website

 Ah, yes, javascript.
 The naked mole rat of web development.
 JavaScript is usually taught after HTML and CSS, which is strange because you pretty never use it unless your working with frameworks.

 JavaScript gets a pretty bad wrap.
 Most javascript on the web is bloat.
 It's used for tracking, cookies, analytics, ads, managing, money, business - you get the deal.
 Past that, most personal sites do not need JavaScript.
-Most people don't care about interactivity, or animations.
-Most sites don't need online interactivity unless they're making an online tool that's actually useful.

 JavaScript Frameworks